zalando/postgres-operator/docs/administrator.md

 `pod_service_account_name` and the `default` namespace to match the target namespace.
 The operator performs **no** further syncing of this account.

+## Non-default cluster domain

+If your cluster uses a different dns domain than `cluster.local`, this needs to be set in the operator ConfigMap.
+This is used by the operator to connect to the clusters after creation.

 ## Role-based access control for the operator

 The `manifests/operator-service-account-rbac.yaml` defines cluster roles and